wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/3-how-windows-virtual-desktop-works.md

 For hybrid environments:

 - An Azure Active Directory organization
-- A Windows Server Active Directory in sync with Azure Active Directory.
+- A domain controller that's synced with Azure Active Directory.
 You can configure this with one of the following:
    - Azure AD Connect
    - Azure Active Directory Domain Services (Azure AD DS)
 - An Azure subscription that contains a virtual network that either contains or is connected to the Windows Server Active Directory or Active Directory Domain Services